12 Best Long Head Bicep Exercises For Massive Peaks

 2. Grab the handle with an underhand grip and then face away from the machine.

-3. Take a step out from the cable station and let your arm travel behind your torso until you feel a good biceps stretch.
+3. Step out from the cable station and let your arm travel behind your torso until you feel a good biceps stretch.

-4. Curl the handle toward your shoulder by squeezing your biceps as hard as you can.
+4. Curl the handle toward your shoulder by squeezing your biceps as hard as possible.

 5. Lower the weight back down under control until your elbow is fully extended.